The Resident (part fifteen)

 “I’m stressed.
 Why you tonight?”

 “Not.
-I’ve turned into a pilfering coward.
+I’ve turned into a pilfering sneak.
 And so readily.
 I would say John’s at fault… There!
 You see, that squint-eyed look.”

 “On my face?
 Who am I to look squint-eyed at anyone?”